Our Bed Linen Care page gives care and washing instructions for all our fabrics.

 Bamboo bed linen care instructions

-Bamboo is a fantastic fabric with many useful properties.
-Bamboo is softer, stronger and 3 times more absorbent than Cotton.
-It is very absorbent and efficiently wicks away moisture keeping you cool in Summer and warm in Winter.
+Bamboo fibre is a fantastic fabric with many health enhancing properties.
+Bamboo is softer, stronger and much more absorbent than cotton.
+It is also most efficient at evaporating your body moisture – working with your body to keep a more constant temperature whilst sleeping therefore keeping you most comfortable in bed – cool in summer and warm in winter.

-It has natural anti bacterial properties keeping your bed linen fresher for longer.
+Bamboo fibre has natural anti bacterial properties keeping your bed linen fresher for longer.
 Bamboo is a 100% sustainable resource.
-Our Bamboo fabric has a thread count of 250 but is so soft it feels like a 400 + cotton, it weighs 150 gm per sq m.
+Our 100% Bamboo fabric has a thread count of 300 but is so soft it feels more like a much higher TC cotton ( some say it feels like a 1000TC cotton).
+Our fabric weighs approx. 135 gm per sq m.

-2. Hand or machine wash at 40ºC with your normal detergent.
+2. Hand or machine wash at up to 40ºC with your normal detergent.
 No need for fabric conditioner.
+Do not use bleach or bleach based washing agents.

 3. Smooth out when taking out from the washing machine.

-5. Iron when dry with a steam iron for best results.
+5. Iron when dry with high steam – for best results.

 Bamboo Duvet and Topper Care Instructions

-3. Should your duvet/topper become soiled – gently sponge the area with mild detergent, do not wring, allow to dry before re-plumping
+2. Should your duvet/topper become soiled – gently sponge the area with mild detergent, do not wring, allow to dry before re-plumping.
+DRY FULLY before storage.

 These towels come to you pre-washed.
 We recommend however that they are laundered once at a low temperature before use to ensure maximum absorbency .
 Slight shrinkage may occur once washed.